infynyxx/logback-scribe/README.md

 logback-scribe
 ==============

-Simple Logback plugin to send data to Scribe Server
+Simple Logback plugin to send data to Scribe Server inspired by [logback-gelf](https://github.com/Moocar/logback-gelf)

 ### Using with logback.xml